 Rama Narayanan

 Rama Narayanan is an Indian director, best known for Tamil cinema.
 Rama Narayanan began their career in 1980.
-With over 90 credits to their name and an average audience rating of 6.7, Rama Narayanan remains one of the most prolific and celebrated talents in the industry.
+With over 90 credits to their name, Rama Narayanan remains one of the most prolific and celebrated talents in the industry.
 Rama Narayanan's influence on Tamil cinema is generational — their work continues to define the standard for the industry.

 Career Milestones